-"2D" means seismic data recorded along discrete tracks;

-"3D" means seismic recorded across an area;

-"Albian" means a geological stage of the Cretaceous period from 112.0 to 99.6 million years ago;

-"API" means American Petroleum Institute, but is generally referred to as a degree of gravity that provides a relative measure of crude oil density;

-"Aptian" means a geological stage of the Cretaceous period from 125.0 to 112.0 million years ago;

-"atm" means atmospheres, a measurement of pressure equivalent to 102.667 kilopascals;

-"AVO" means amplitude versus offset, a specialist seismic processing technique used in the detection of hydrocarbons;

-"Barremian" means a geological stage of the Cretaceous period from 130.0 to 125.0 million years ago;

-"bbl" means barrel;

-"Bcf" means billion cubic feet;

-"Bcfpd" means billion cubic feet per day;

-"Bcm" means billion cubic metres;

-"Bcmpd" means billion cubic metres per day;

-"boe" means barrels of oil equivalent;

-"boepd" means barrels of oil equivalent per day;

-"bopd" means barrels of oil per day;

-"bpd" means barrels of fluid per day;

-"Carboniferous" means the geological period from 359.2 to 299 million years ago;

-"Cenomanian" means a geological stage of the Cretaceous period from 99.6 to 93.5 million years ago;

-"Cenozoic" means the geological era from 65.5 million years ago to the present time which includes the Paleogene and the Neogene periods;

-"cf" means cubic feet;

-"cm" means cubic metres;
+- "2D" means seismic data recorded along discrete tracks; - "3D" means a set of numerous closely-spaced seismic data acquired in a grid and which are processed in three dimensions; - "Alai" means a geological horizon of the Middle Eocene epoch from ~48.6 to 37.2 million years ago.
+It comprises predominantly of limestone and sandstone and is a minor play in the Afghan-Tajik Basin; - "Albian" means a geological stage of the Cretaceous period from 112.0 to 99.6 million years ago; - "API" means American Petroleum Institute, but is generally referred to as a degree of gravity that provides a relative measure of crude oil density; - "Aptian" means a geological stage of the Cretaceous period from 125.0 to 112.0 million years ago; - "atm" means atmospheres, a measurement of pressure equivalent to 102.667 kilopascals; - "Akdzhar" means a geological horizon of the Lower Palaeocene epoch from ~65.5 to ~61 million years ago.
+It consists mainly of gypsum, anhydrite and carbonate and is a sub-ordinate reservoir to the Buhkara in the Beshtentak Field in the Afghan-Tajik Basin; - "Barremian" means a geological stage of the Cretaceous period from 130.0 to 125.0 million years ago; - "bbl" means barrel (one barrel is 34.972 Imperial gallons or 42 U.S. gallons); - "Bcf" means billion cubic feet; - "Bcm" means billion cubic metres; - "boe" means barrels of oil equivalent (barrels of oil plus natural gas converted to oil using a conversion rate of six thousand standard cubic feet of natural gas for each barrel of oil); - "boepd" means barrels of oil equivalent per day; - "bopd" means barrels of oil per day; - "bpd" means barrels of fluid per day; - "Bukhara" means a geological horizon of the Middle and Upper Palaeocene epoch from ~61.1 to ~55.8 million years ago.
+It comprises mainly of carbonates and is the proven historic main oil reservoir in the Afghan-Tajik Basin; - "Carboniferous" means the geological period from 359.2 to 299 million years ago; - "Cenomanian" means a geological stage of the Cretaceous period from 99.6 to 93.5 million years ago; - "Cenozoic" means the geological era from 65.5 million years ago to the present time which includes the Paleogene and the Neogene periods; - "cm" means cubic metres;